 In 1993 Robert decided to slow down a bit and the business was sold to Gene and LeAnne Gompf.
 Although, Robert is now officially retired from the business, he still assists with operations as needed.

 Gene and LeAnne’s daughter, Michalene Gompf-Oates, obtained her Funeral Directors License in September 2005.
 In January 2012 their son, Gregory J Gompf obtained his Funeral Directors License.
+Their youngest son, Geoffrey H. Gompf obtained his Funeral Directors License in 2018.

 The attitude of a caring family owned business and the tradition of small town America is still present in our operations today, just as it was over 100 years ago.